 5. Plan Nap Times

 Halfway through our tips, number five is appropriately focused on taking naps.
-It’s essential to remember nap time when booking FastPass+ reservations and restaurants.
+It’s essential to remember nap time when planning your day and restaurant reservations.
 I know it’s a challenge to keep little ones on a nap schedule at Disney.
 They can easily get overstimulated and they’ll fight you on going down for a nap.
-But believe me skip nap time and you’re in for a meltdown in the middle of Fantasyland at high noon.
+But believe me, skip nap time and you’re in for a meltdown in the middle of Fantasyland at high noon.

 6. Under 3’s Eat Free!